adamsappletech/adamsappletech.github.io/_drafts/caldigit.md

 title:  Caldigit Thunderbolt Dock - Awesome
 date:   2024-05-24 10:50:43 -0700
 categories: Review Hardware
-excerpt_separator: <!--more-->
+excerpt\_separator: <!--more-->
 ---

 One of the dreams of a modern geek is to be able to plug in a laptop computer with one cable and have everything connected on the desktop: monitors, keyboard, mouse, external hard drives, audio interfaces, midi devices, etc...
 I have had a variety of hubs and docks over the years.
 The closest have come to realizing this dream is having two cables, with a variety of adapters, until now.
 The Caldigit Thunderbolt Dock is a work of art.
-It is compact, rich with I/O ports, powerful, and elegant. <!--more-->
+It is compact, rich with I/O ports, powerful, and elegant.
+(Now updated for Thunderbolt 5.)  <!--more-->

 ## Ports